davadams97/youtubemusicapi/README.rst

 youtubemusicapi is a Python 3 library to send requests to the YouTube Music API.
 It emulates YouTube Music web client requests using the user's cookie data for authentication.

-It improves on the authentication mechanism and allows users to implement their choice of auth flow (OAuth 2.0 PKCE recommended for web based applications) and decouples the library from using OAuth 2.0 for TV and Limited Input Devices.
+It improves on the authentication mechanism and allows users who implement their choice of auth flow (OAuth 2.0 PKCE recommended for web based applications) to pass the auth token.

+It decouples the library from using OAuth 2.0 for TV and Limited Input Devices.

 .. features